-Key Takeaways: Month-end cash balance for Mar-19 is \$43.4M.
+Key Takeaways: Since the beginning of FY19, cash increased by \$8.7M primarily due to increased slot machines performance and lower payroll spend.
 Through its collections from slot machine gambling revenues and room taxes, Tourism funds the entirety of its operations and intergovernmental obligations through various waterfall distributions.
 Beginning in FY19, Tourism will no longer manage its external marketing campaign, as it is now contracted with a Direct Marketing Organization, or "DMO."
 Determined by Act 17 (2017), Tourism can pay up to, but not exceed, (\$25.0M) this fiscal year to the DMO for contracted services.

-- 1. \$5.8M YTD actuals vs. Liquidity Plan: - a. \$22.5M favorable receipts variance driven primarily by \$23.0M permanent variance in slot machine collections due to increasing play from contractors and tourists; improvements in the average hold rate (casino gains from slot machine play); and stricter enforcement against illegal slot machine operations, which is driving local players into more legitimate venues. - b. (\$20.2M) unfavorable variance in slot machine waterfall disbursements due to the favorable permanent variance in the collections; disbursements vary directly with slot machine collections: as collections increase, so do the disbursements. - c. (\$2.4M) unfavorable permanent variance in media/ad spend is driven primarily by rollover payments on Tourism's FY18 marketing contract.
+- 1. \$9.5M YTD actuals vs. Liquidity Plan: - a. \$6.9M favorable variance in net collections after waterfall disbursements driven primarily by a permanent variance in slot machine collections due to increasing play from locals, contractors and tourists; improvements in the average hold rate (casino gains from slot machine play); and stricter enforcement against illegal slot machine operations, which is driving local players into more legitimate venues. - b. \$3.1M favorable variance in payroll disbursements, of which \$2.0M is expected to be permanent due to wages being over budgeted for FY19. - c. (\$2.4M) unfavorable permanent variance in media/ad spend is driven primarily by rollover payments on Tourism's FY18 Marketing Contract.